History of classical mechanics: Medieval thought

+Renaissance

 Galileo Galilei's development of the telescope and his observations further challenged the idea that the heavens were made from a perfect, unchanging substance.
 Adopting Copernicus's heliocentric hypothesis, Galileo believed the Earth was the same as other planets.
 Though the reality of the famous Tower of Pisa experiment is disputed, he did carry out quantitative experiments by rolling balls on an inclined plane; his correct theory of accelerated motion was apparently derived from the results of the experiments.
 Galileo also found that a body dropped vertically hits the ground at the same time as a body projected horizontally, so an Earth rotating uniformly will still have objects falling to the ground under gravity.
 More significantly, it asserted that uniform motion is indistinguishable from rest, and so forms the basis of the theory of relativity.
-Except with respect to the acceptance of Copernican astronomy, Galileo’s direct influence on science in the 17th century outside Italy was probably not very great.
+Except with respect to the acceptance of Copernican astronomy, Galileo's direct influence on science in the 17th century outside Italy was probably not very great.
 Although his influence on educated laymen both in Italy and abroad was considerable, among university professors, except for a few who were his own pupils, it was negligible.

-Between the time of Galileo and Newton, Christiaan Huygens was the foremost mathematician and physicist in Western Europe.
+Christiaan Huygens was the foremost mathematician and physicist in Western Europe.
 He formulated the conservation law for elastic collisions, produced the first theorems of centripetal force, and developed the dynamical theory of oscillating systems.
 He also made improvements to the telescope, discovered Saturn's moon Titan, and invented the pendulum clock.
-His wave theory of light, published in Traite de la Lumiere, was later adopted by Fresnel in the form of the Huygens-Fresnel principle.